NokuNoku/Noku-Network-23/README.md

 #### Locally Stored and Hosted Proxy Server

-This allows your PhoenixHub site to have a proxy already equipped when you deploy it so you can quickly get to circumventing censorship!
+This allows your NokuNetwork site to have a proxy already equipped when you deploy it so you can quickly get to circumventing censorship!

 #### Games